frequenz-floss/frequenz-repo-config-python/docs/index.md

 [Mike](https://pypi.org/project/mike/), which is used to keep multiple versions of the website.

-The new documentation version is called `next`, which is used as the name for the currently in-development branch.
-The `next` branch has an alias called `latest`, which is set as the *default*.
+The new documentation version is called `v0.1-dev`, which is used as the name for the currently in-development branch.
+The `v0.1-dev` branch has an alias called `latest-dev` that points to the latest in-development version, and `latest` alias, which is set as the *default*.

 If the website is visited without specifying an explicit version, the `latest` version will be displayed.
 It is recommended to point `latest` to the latest